buddhadonthavemoney/NEPSENSE/README.md

   "id" : 123
 }
 ```
 Here 123 is a random number.
 This number can be changed using the -ci flag.
+To get the id we have to
+inspect the network traffic while loading the nepse's newweb website.
 This is demonstrated in the video above